 The plan update is now in its final phase, which is the production and review of the final plan update document.
 The TCC and Executive Board will receive the final plan update and associated document as information at their March meetings and will consider action at their April meetings.
-It is anticipated that the Executive Board will hold a joint public hearing with the GoTriangle Board of Trustees at its March regular meeting.
-It is anticipated that a 40-day public comment period for the plan update will run from mid-February to late March before it is considered for action by the TCC and Executive Board.
+It is anticipated that the Executive Board will hold a joint public hearing with the GoTriangle Board of Trustees at its March 17th regular meeting.
+A 40-day public comment period for the plan update will run from mid-February to late March before it is considered for action by the TCC and Executive Board.
 (Staff Contact: Bret Martin)